guyleonard/orchard/README.md

 ### PDF Creation (SVG to PDF)
 1. [Inkscape](https://www.inkscape.org/en/)

-e.g. You may install many of these with Conda (divvier, dendroscope and NCBI Taxdump will need manually installing)
+e.g. You may install many of these with Conda (divvier, dendroscope and NCBI Taxdump will need to be manually installed)
 ```
 conda install -c bioconda blast blat mafft muscle trimal fasttree iqtree
 conda install -c conda-forge inkscape